thembo-sec/neocities_site/src/posts/tittabmt.md

 > Hey, I live in a house with a door!

-I am reminded of my urge to share my small experiences of the world, like the child, so excited to share theirs. *Time is a Thing* feels like it encapsulates so many possible forms of intimacy in a way that is almost aspirational.
+I am reminded of my urge to share my small experiences of the world, like the child, so excited to share theirs.
+To write, to photograph, to share these things with the people around me. *Time is a Thing* feels like it encapsulates so many possible forms of intimacy in a way that is almost aspirational.

 ## Bodies like mine